 6| Indigo, fabrics and other merchandise

-While The Gaze is an original play that does not pretend to be historically correct, a number of historical elements do go into its making.
+While The Gaze is an original play that does not pretend to be historically correct, a number of historical elements go into its making.
 One such element concerns merchandise.

 Rajagopal situates the zamindar Kandasami Mudaliar and his business empire in the seashore town of Paḻavēṟkāṭu or Pulicat.
 From the early 17th century to 1825, when it was taken over by the British, Pulicat was an important Dutch trading post.
-It had a fort and a ‘faktorij’ (factory) producing gun-powder and its own mint.
-Pulicat has a natural harbour that was used to reload ships sailing between the Coromandel and Malabar coasts, Burma, the Indonesian archipelago and as far away as the Red Sea and China.
+It had a fort named Geldria and a ‘faktorij’ (factory), producing gun-powder, and its own mint.
+Pulicat has a natural harbor that was used to reload ships sailing between the Coromandel and Malabar coasts, Burma, the Indonesian archipelago and as far away as the Red Sea and China.
 Pulicut also has an old Muslim trading community that was involved in boat building.
 Today Pulicat is a sleepy fisher village to the north of Chennai.
 Only the cemetery with its enormous tombs and mausoleums carrying inscriptions in the Dutch language remains as a silent witness to the former Dutch colonial presence.

 References